lf-lang/embedded-lab/src/Tools.md

 }
 ```

-Then create a new LF file that imports this reactor and drives its input in such a way as to blink the LED.
+Then create a new LF file called `ToolsLEDSolution.lf` that imports this reactor and drives its input in such a way as to blink the LED.
 The following LF documentation could prove useful:

 - [Inputs and Outputs](https://www.lf-lang.org/docs/handbook/inputs-and-outputs?target=c)
 - [Composing Reactors](https://www.lf-lang.org/docs/handbook/composing-reactors?target=c)